hashicorp/vault/website/source/docs/secrets/ssh/one-time-ssh-passwords.html.md

 ---
 layout: "docs"
-page_title: "One-Time SSH Passwords (OTP) - SSH Secret Backend"
+page_title: "One-Time SSH Passwords (OTP) - SSH - Secrets Engines"
 sidebar_current: "docs-secrets-ssh-one-time-ssh-passwords"
 description: |-
-  The One-Time SSH Password (OTP) SSH secret backend type allows a Vault server to issue a One-Time Password every time a client wants to SSH into a remote host using a helper command on the remote host to perform verification.
+  The One-Time SSH Password (OTP) SSH secrets engine type allows a Vault server to issue a One-Time Password every time a client wants to SSH into a remote host using a helper command on the remote host to perform verification.
 ---

 # One-Time SSH Passwords

-The One-Time SSH Password (OTP) SSH secret backend type allows a Vault server to issue a One-Time Password every time a client wants to SSH into a remote host using a helper command on the remote host to perform verification.
+The One-Time SSH Password (OTP) SSH secrets engine type allows a Vault server to issue a One-Time Password every time a client wants to SSH into a remote host using a helper command on the remote host to perform verification.